 1. Post an emergency phone list where children can see it.
-Include 9-1-1, your work and cell numbers and the numbers for anyone else who is close and trusted such as a neighbor or friend.
+Include 9-1-1, your work and cell numbers, and the numbers for anyone else who is close and trusted such as a neighbor or friend.

 2. Identify neighbors whose home your child can go to in case of an emergency that requires them to leave home.
 Let the neighbor know in advance he or she is home alone and may call if needed.

-3. Practice emergency plans with your kids so they know what to do in the event of fire, injury, or other events.
+3. Practice emergency plans with your kids so they know what to do in the event of a fire, injury, or other events.
 Write the plan down and make sure they know where it is.

 4. Instruct kids to never open the door to strangers.